JPWDEN/shale/README.md

 both containers.

 ## Endpoints
 Shale currently includes the following endpoints.
+Every endpoint requires a `username` to select the necessary todo list.
+In this way, the system allows for multiple lists.
 All of the below endpoint concern data for a single specified user:

 Get Todos:  Returns a list of all todo item<br>
     `GET: /todo/<username>`<br>